 Skip to main content

-• Query and analyze traces, logs, and metrics without writing queries manually.
+• Query traces, logs, and metrics without writing queries manually.

-• Understand why a Service Level Objective (SLO) alert fired or discover potential SLOs based on specific fields.
+• Automatically investigate alerts, anomalies, or why a Service Level Objective (SLO) alert fired.

-• Explore patterns across user cohorts or service dependencies.
+• Analyze patterns across user cohorts or service dependencies as a team.

 Technical integration